Workers' Compensation Glossary of Terms

 Chondromalacia — A knee disorder caused by the softening of the articular cartilage (cartilage relating to bones) of the kneecap.

-Fusion Surgery (Spinal Fusion) — A back operation in which two or more vertebra are combined.
+Fusion Surgery (Spinal Fusion) — A back operation in which two or more vertebrae are combined.

 Laminectomy — A back operation in which the lamina (part of the bony root) of the vertebra is removed or trimmed to create more space for spinal nerves.
 A common form of this surgery permits the removal or reshaping of the disc.